nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 3.19    | &lt;service selector&gt;           | Name that identifies a Load Balancer with the Pods.
 3.20    | &lt;primary DNS&gt;           | DNS of the service that identifies the Primary Pod composed by <service name>.<namespace name>.svc.cluster.local .
 3.21    | &lt;cluster name&gt;           | Name of the AWS EKS cluster.
-3.22    | &lt;cluster region&gt;           | Region where is deployed the AWS EKS cluster.
+3.22    | &lt;cluster region&gt;           | Region where the AWS EKS cluster is deployed.
 3.23    | &lt;cloudwatch agent name&gt;           | Name of the CloudWatch agent that collects the logs and metrics of our cluster, this name is automatically generated during the CloudWatch. setup.
 3.24    | &lt;volume mount path&gt;           | Local path where the volume is mounted on the EC2 instance.
 3.25    | &lt;bucket name&gt;           | Name of a AWS S3 bucket.